Tag Archives: Pike Place Market

 Tom Douglas to open a new restaurant

 Seattle produces good food.
 Can we all agree on this?
 I always enjoy eating out in Seattle.
 Though I’ve never eaten at one of Tom Douglas’s infamous restaurants, I know that he is one of the most amazing chefs in this city.
 He is the owner of Serious Pie, Lola, Etta’s, and the Dahlia Lounge, but he’s not stopping just yet.
 Tom Douglas will be opening a new restaurant located right next door to Etta’s near Pike Place Market.
-This will not be an extension off of Etta’s, it will b e a new restaurant completely.
+This will not be an extension of Etta’s, it will b e a new restaurant completely.

 Official Michael Jackson Flashmob in Seattle